alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 Check '\app\assets\sass\patterns' in the latest kit for any new patterns.
 Copy the file(s) over to your prototype.

+Check '\app\assets\sass\application.scss' in the latest kit to see if any changes have been made in the top section, above where it says // Add extra styles here.
+Copy anything new from that file to the version in your prototype, making sure you don't overwrite any extra styles you have added yourself.

 ---

 ## Updating via the command line (Advanced)